 Don Quixote Ballet is a captivating adaptation of Miguel de Cervantes’ classic novel.
 Choreographed by Marius Petipa, this ballet combines love, adventure, and comic folly themes.
-Performed since 1869, it features rich Spanish dance influences and a vibrant storyline centered on Kitri and Basilio’s romance.
+Performed since 1869, it features rich Spanish dance influences and a vibrant storyline centered on the romance between Kitri and Basilio.
 This article will explore the origins, key scenes, characters, music, and what makes Don Quixote Ballet a must-see performance.

 Key Takeaways